fortenforge/e/_posts/2020-10-10-california-propositions.md

 Currently (and egregiously) Prop 13 applies even if you inherited a property from your parents.
 This allows a house to pass down from one generation to the next while still keeping the property tax value assessment based on the price paid when the house was first purchased.
 Prop 19 would kill this, and in doing so would actually raise enough money to offset the costs imposed by the moving provision.

-YIMBY and progressive groups lined up pretty squarely against Prop 5 two years ago, but both groups are salivating at the chance to repeal the Prop 13 inheritance loophole, so most have come out in favor of Prop 19.
+YIMBY and progressive groups lined up pretty squarely against Prop 5 two years ago, but both groups are salivating at the chance to repeal the Prop 13 inheritance loophole, so most have come out in favor of Prop 19. [↩](#prop-list)

 ## Proposition 20: Criminal Justice ❌

 Prop 20 is a relic of the "War on Crime" era of California and national politics that the public has rightly rejected and begun undoing in the past decade or so.
 It would allow certain crimes that are currently treated as misdemeanors to sometimes be treated as felonies, make it harder for convicted criminals to get parole, and require DNA collection for people convicted of certain misdemeanors.

 Crime is down across the state, our prisons are still over capacity, and our criminal justice system still is not being applied equally across racial lines.
-There's no good reason to vote for Prop 20.
+There's no good reason to vote for Prop 20. [↩](#prop-list)

 ## Proposition 21: Local Rent Control ❌